We take a look at the most valuable features that you should look out for when purchasing workforce management (WFM) software.

-Questions to ask
+Questions to Ask

-|How can your WFM solution help me plan for changes in my business?
+The major question that you want to have answered when purchasing WFM software; how can your WFM solution help me plan for changes in my business?

-Decision support tools are necessary to manage significant change in customer contact.
+Also, remember that decision support tools are necessary to manage significant change in customer contact.
 The cost of human factors in the contact centre is rising; accurately planning for resources can have a significant impact on operational efficiency.

 How flexible are you with modelling agents, scheduling practices, and skill strategies?
-Your solution should offer:
+Your solution should also offer:

-- Support for dedicated agents.
+- Support for dedicated agents

 - Support for email, phone and chat contact types.